 Sports Guards & Mouth Guards

 Most organized sports now require the use of a mouthguard to participate.
-Dr. Morrison recommends patients wear a custom guard as it will stay in place and prevent injury better than a stock guard.
+Dr. Sheppard recommends patients wear a custom guard as it will stay in place and prevent injury better than a stock guard.
 Guards should be worn during both practices and competition.
 The American Dental Association recommends that guards be worn during all contact sports.

 - The most frequent type of injury to the face during sports are dental injuries and the majority of these are preventable using mouth guards.